jmonlong/manu-vggafannot/manuscript.md

 Of note, a path can be broken in multiple disjointed parts.
 It happens in the recent human draft pangenome when some regions are clipped out, for example across centromeres or when creating suspiciously large structural variants.
 Projected annotations are hence also broken up if needed when they overlap with breakpoints.
-The name of the annotated path in the output GAF is picked from the BED file's 4th column, or the *Name* GFF field`doublecheck`{.red}.
+The name of the annotated path in the output GAF is picked from the BED file's 4th column, or the *Name* and *ID* GFF field.

-We test this approach by projecting the gene annotation, repeat annotations, and segmental duplication annotation for each of the ?? assembled haplotypes in the draft human pangenome from the HPRC (v1.1).
+We test this approach by projecting the gene annotation, repeat annotations, and segmental duplication annotation for each of the 88 assembled haplotypes in the draft human pangenome from the HPRC (v1.1).
-The gene annotations from CAT[@cat] (GFF files) were downloaded from ??.
+The gene annotations from CAT[@doi:10.1101/gr.233460.117] (GFF files) were downloaded from ??.
 The repeat annotations from RepeatMasker (BED files) were downloaded from ??.
 The predicted segmental duplications from ??
 (BED files) were downloaded from ??.
 A helper script was implemented to prepare the BED files with informative names.
-For example, for repeats from the RepeatMasker annotation, we name each element by their position, repeat class, and repeat family`check/update`{.red}.
+For example, for repeats from the RepeatMasker annotation, we name each element by their repeat class and repeat family.
-The projection of those annotations for each haplotype was automated with a Snakemake workflow available at `GITHUB_REPO/analysis/??`{.red}.
+The projection of those annotations for each haplotype was automated with a Snakemake workflow available in the `analysis/annotate` folder of this paper's repository[@repo].

 ### Coverage track from mapped reads